kvertacnik/Practical_Bioinformatics_Workshop/2_remote_server_mcc.md

 ___

-## Slurm job submission & batch scripts
+## Slurm job submission
 MCC uses Slurm (Simple Linux Utility for Resource Management) to manage user demand and system resources.
+It is a job scheduling system where users submit their commands ("jobs") as job scripts (also known as batch scripts).
 When you submit a job, what you're doing is requesting the use of computer processors (nodes).

-Commands, or "jobs", are submitted with batch scripts.
-Batch script files must end in `.sh` and must start with the following lines:
+Job script files must end in `.sh` and must start with the following lines:

 ```
 #!/bin/bash